Idzumikatsu/crm/docs/KUBERNETES_DESIGN.md

 - Each manifest applies the [Kubernetes recommended labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/) via the `schedule-app.labels` helper template so resources can be queried consistently.
+- Pods can be pinned to specific nodes via `nodeSelector`, `tolerations` and `affinity` values exposed by the Helm chart.

 ## Services